Aras Dam: Reservoir

-There are a total of four hydro-electric stations in Azerbaijan and Iran (two on each side) with four turbines.
+There are a total of four hydroelectric stations in Azerbaijan and Iran (two on each side) with four turbines.
 The discharge capacity of one spillway of a station is 66.5 m3/s.

-Since opening, the reservoir has provided irrigation water for 400000 ha of arable land in Azerbaijan and Iran, including about 60000 ha in Dasht-e Moghan area.
+Since its opening, the reservoir has provided irrigation water for 400000 ha of arable land in Azerbaijan and Iran, including about 60000 ha in Dasht-e Moghan area.

 Power station

 The dam's power station contains four turbine-generators for a capacity of 11 MW each.
-Two of the generators are on the Iranian side and the other two on the Azerbaijani side along with the dam's spillway.
+Two of the generators are on the Iranian side and the other two on the Azerbaijani side, along with the dam's spillway.
 The discharge capacity of one spillway of a station is 66.5 m3/s.
 The total installed capacity is 44 MW.